playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 Here, we're saying that we want to bind the context key `name` to a `name` template variable.
 This template variable is then accessible to any HTML nodes under the `ng-template`.

-However, because `ng-template` doesn't render anything on its own, we'll need to supply a parent to render the `ng-template`'s contents into.
+However, because `ng-template` doesn't render anything on its own, we'll need to supply a parent to render the `ng-template`'s contents.
 We do this using the `ngTemplateOutlet` directive:

 ```typescript
 import { NgTemplateOutlet } from "@angular/common";